Perspective | The maximum drama of short-track speedskating — now with minimal fanfare

 On Saturday night, the nuttiest competition met the largest, tightest pandemic sports bubble ever devised.
 And Beijing’s “closed loop” proved indestructible.
 The hum of the few hundred spectators allowed in the arena couldn’t outshine the subdued vibe of reporters and photographers working on deadline.

-To open the evening, in classic short-track style, France’s Tifany Huot-Marchand was knocked off balance and sent flying into the safety padding halfway through the first lap of a women’s 500-meters heat.
+To open the evening, in classic short-track style, France’s Tifany Huot-Marchand was knocked off balance and sent flying into the safety padding halfway through the first lap of a women’s 500 meters heat.
 No crowd exasperation.
 Huot-Marchand spent the past four years training to make it here.
 She doesn’t have a sponsor, so when she needed money for new equipment, she set up a crowdfunding site, asked for donations and received about $4,500 in financial support.
 She exemplifies the journey here for many athletes, and within 60 meters of her first race she fell out of contention in the 500 meters.
 That’s short track, ludicrous and unfair yet captivating because of the unknown.

 Well, when there are people available to bewitch.